Azure/azure-kusto-labs/kafka-integration/distributed-mode/common/README.md

 # 6.0.
 Create an Azure Data Explorer (ADX) cluster
 Details are [here](create-adx.md)

 # 7.0.
+Create an Azure Storage Account v2
+We will use this to download a public dataset and curate it.
+This public dataset - Chicago crimes data will be used in the hands on lab.

+# 8.0.
 Create an Azure Databricks Spark cluster

-# 8.0.
-Import Spark code into the cluster

-This concludes this module.<br>
+This concludes the common setup for the two labs - you can now proceed to work on the the distributed ingestion with either HDInsight Kafka or Confluent platform.<br>

 [Distributed Kusto KafkaConnect with HDI Kafka]() | [Distributed Kusto KafkaConnect with Confluent Kafka]()